Psykotikism/Mutant_Tanks/README.md

 @tanks
 ```

-Command usage:
+Commands:

 ```
-sm_tank <type 1-*> *The maximum value is determined by the value of the "Maximum Types" KeyValue.
+1. sm_tank <type 1-*> *The maximum value is determined by the value of the "Maximum Types" KeyValue.
 (The highest value you can set is 2500 though.)
+2. sm_tanklist
 ```

 Additionally, there is also a setting called "Create Backup" which users can use to create a backup copy of the main config file in case they want to test or mess around with the settings.